chethanmandya/Chethan/_posts/2020-02-23-Spannable-Text.md

   </div>
   <div class="card__content">
     <div class="card__header">
-      Clicking Text of Terms And Condition takes to another fragment to present detailed view of terms and condition, Similarly Privacy plolicy.

     </div>
   </div>
 </div>

+Clicking Text of Terms And Condition takes to another fragment to present detailed view of terms and condition, Similarly Privacy plolicy.

+Below is code snap shot shows how you construct binding adapter for the same :

 ```kotlin
 object BindingAdapters {